getlantern/replica/search/README.md

 # Interface

-Searches can be performed by querying `localhost:8000` with one or more `term` query keys, as in `http://localhost:8000?term=jpg&term=
+Searches can be performed by querying `localhost:8000` with one or more `term` query keys, for example `http://localhost:8000?term=jpg&term=something`.